Lexy1972/Reverse-Engineer-a-Quntis-Monitor-LED-Bar-Controller/README.md

 What is it?
 A remote controller for Quntis LED Bar based on an RFNano (Arduino nano with a NRF24L01 on board).

 What is it?
-It's a DIY remote controller for the Quntis Monitor Light Bar PRO+:  (https://www.amazon.com/Quntis-Eye-Care-Technology-Computer-Auto-Dimming/dp/B0B6P9J3J5/ref=sr_1_3?crid=143PK9AI5B0FN&keywords=Quntis%2BMonitor%2BLight%2BBar%2BPRO%2B&qid=1704555959&sprefix=quntis%2Bmonitor%2Blight%2Bbar%2Bpro%2B%2B%2Caps%2C157&sr=8-3&th=1)
+It's a DIY remote controller for the Quntis Monitor Light Bar PRO+:
+!(/Images/Quntis LED bar.jpg)